Kwazy-Lemon/semiconductor-portfolio/06_Sensors_and_Instrumentation /Robocon Perception Notes/Tech Notes/01_Point_Cloud/README.md

 # Reflection

-Today's exploration changed my understanding of LiDAR.

-Before today, I mainly regarded the MID360 as another sensor on a robot.
+Today's work was mainly about building a basic understanding of point clouds rather than developing robotic applications.

+Before loading the official dataset, I knew that a LiDAR generated point clouds, but I had never actually interacted with real LiDAR data.

+Visualizing the official MID360 dataset helped me connect the theoretical concept of a point cloud with an actual engineering representation.

-After visualizing the official dataset, I realized that the point cloud is actually the fundamental representation upon which almost every robotic perception algorithm is built.
+I also realized that the Viewer is only a visualization tool.
+The point cloud itself is the raw output of the sensor, and all subsequent robotic perception algorithms—including localization, mapping, and navigation—are built upon this data.

-Another realization was that simply displaying a point cloud is not the goal.

-The more interesting question is

-> **How do thousands of independent points eventually become a consistent map?**

-This question naturally leads to topics such as ROS2, sensor synchronization, FAST-LIO, and SLAM.

-Those will become the focus of my next stage of learning.
+At this stage, my understanding is still limited to the visualization level.
+I have not yet explored how these points are organized internally, transmitted through ROS2, or processed by SLAM algorithms.

+Therefore, today's work should be considered the first step toward understanding the complete robotic perception pipeline.
 ---

 # Questions